+Further Mitigation including through a Design SPD and Advertisement Consent SPD could help to ensure that the essential character of the District's town and villages are not eroded by inappropriate development.
 Soil, Water and Air to minimise waste and increase the reuse and recycling of waste materials No effects No Significant Effects Identified to promote sustainable forms of construction and sustainable use of natural resources No effects No Significant Effects Identified Further growth proposed through the Local Plan (irrespective of the apportionment option chosen) will lead to an increased level of noise, light and air pollution associated with further development, although given the likely scale of developments that would come forward and their dispersed nature, it is unlikely that negative effects on the environment will be significant.
 Impacts are likely to be negative and of slight or minor significance. to reduce water, light, air and noise pollution Minor Negative Impact Mitigation Policy SD1 (Amenity and Environmental Quality) will help ensure that new development does not have adverse effects on the environment or amenity of existing and future occupiers in respect of noise, light, air and water quality.
-Policy SD2 (Flood Risk) seeks to ensure the delivery of Sustainable Urban Drainage Systems which could help improve water quality locally Policy SD3 (Sustainable Water Supply, Drainage and Sewerage Infrastructure seeks to ensure that new infrastructure is delivered in tandem with growth ensure SUDS contribute towards improvements in water quality and ensure that non mains drainage solutions are required that minimise risks to the environment. to minimise the irreversible loss of undeveloped (greenfield) land Minor Positive Impact The preferred option to apportion sites to Swadlincote and Key Service Villages whilst allowing for small scale development in lower order settlements (including where brownfield sites are identified) would allow sites to be steered towards previously developed land, though there is limited amounts within the District.
-This approach would help minimise greenfield land losses, which in any case would be limited by virtue of the modest scale of growth required through the LP2.
-This option is considered likely to have a minor positive effect against this SA objective.
+Policy SD2 (Flood Risk) seeks to ensure the delivery of Sustainable Urban Drainage Systems which could help improve water quality locally Policy SD3 (Sustainable Water Supply, Drainage and Sewerage Infrastructure seeks to ensure that new infrastructure is delivered in tandem with growth ensure SUDS contribute towards improvements in water quality and ensure that non mains drainage solutions are required that minimise risks to the environment. to minimise the irreversible loss of undeveloped (greenfield) land Uncertain The preferred option to apportion sites to Swadlincote and Key Service Villages whilst allowing for limited development in lower order settlements (presently only one site is proposed in a local service village and one is proposed in a Rural village).
+This approach may restrict opportunities to deliver the regeneration of brownfield sites in more rural areas.
 Mitigation Policy S1 (Sustainable Growth Strategy) supports the reuse of previously developed land and could contribute towards the regeneration of brownfield sites in settlements BNE5 (Development in the Countryside) seeks to strictly control the types of development that will be permitted (outside of allocated sites within the Countryside (i.e. that land falling outside of settlement boundaries). to reduce and manage flood risk and surface water run-off Uncertain The likely level of impact would be determined by the nature of sites that come forward, the level of flood risk within those sites and the design of any individual development scheme.
 An uncertain effect is therefore identified.
 Mitigation Policy SD2 (Flood Risk) seeks to ensure that development is sequentially located, does not increase flood risk elsewhere and is resilient to flooding through design and layout.
 It also requires the provisions of Sustainable Urban Drainage on site Policy SD3 (Sustainable Water Supply, Drainage and Sewerage Infrastructure) seeks to ensure that new infrastructure is delivered in tandem with growth ensure SUDS contribute to the management of surface water on site.